Vanessa Ferrari: 2009–2011

 In April 2009, Ferrari competed at the European Championships in Milan, Italy.
-She placed ninth in the all around final with a score of 55.175 and second in the floor final with a score of 14.675.
+She placed ninth in the all-around final with a score of 55.175 and second in the floor final with a score of 14.675.
 In June Ferrari underwent a bursectomy to remove excess fluid from behind her Achilles tendon and would likely miss the 2009 World Championships.

 Towards the end of April 2010, Ferrari competed at the European Championships in Birmingham, United Kingdom.
-She contributed an all around score of 55.525 toward the Italian team's fifth-place finish.
-In event finals, she placed seventh on uneven bars scoring 14.150 and fourth on floor scoring 13.850.
+She contributed an all-around score of 55.525 toward the Italian team's fifth-place finish.
+In event finals, she placed seventh on uneven bars, scoring 14.150 and fourth on floor, scoring 13.850.

 Ferrari performing on floor at the 2011 World Cup in Paris, France.

 In October 2010, Ferrari competed at the World Championships in Rotterdam, The Netherlands.
 She contributed scores of 13.966 on vault, 14.066 on uneven bars, and 14.333 on floor toward the Italian team's eighth-place finish.
-Individually, she placed eleventh in the all around final with a score of 56.165 and sixth in the floor final with a score of 14.600.
+Individually, she placed eleventh in the all-around final with a score of 56.165 and sixth in the floor final with a score of 14.600.

 In April 2011, Ferrari competed at the European Championships in Berlin, Germany.
-She placed sixth in the all around final with a score of 55.475 and eighth in the uneven bars final with a score of 12.850.
+She placed sixth in the all-around final with a score of 55.475 and eighth in the uneven bars final with a score of 12.850.

 In October 2011, Ferrari competed at the World Championships in Tokyo, Japan.
-She contributed an all around score of 56.198 toward the Italian team's ninth-place finish.
-Individually, she placed twelfth in the all around final with a score of 55.532.
-She also qualified in sixth place with a score of 14.466 to the floor final but was injured and could not compete.
+She contributed an all-around score of 56.198 toward the Italian team's ninth-place finish.
+Individually, she placed twelfth in the all-around final with a score of 55.532.
+She also qualified in sixth place with a score of 14.466 in the floor final but was injured and could not compete.

 2012

 In January, Ferrari competed at the London Prepares series in London, United Kingdom.
 She contributed an all around score of 56.532 toward the Italian team's first-place finish, which meant that they would qualify a full team to the Olympics.
 In event finals, she placed fourth on floor scoring 14.400.

 In May, Ferrari competed at the European Championships in Brussels, Belgium.
 She contributed scores of 14.266 on vault, 14.466 on uneven bars, and 14.400 on floor toward the Italian team's third-place finish.
-In event finals, she placed first on floor scoring 14.400.
+In event finals, she placed first on floor, scoring 14.400.